kvassAI/slate/source/includes/_payments.md

 status_code | In case the payment fails, this will have some code from the chosen payment method backend. *(if existing)* error_message | In case the payment fails, this will have the reason in a textual way. *(if existing)*

-## Create a Payment
+## Process a Payment

-Creates a new payment object.
+Creates and process a new Payment.
 All payments should have the following attributes:

 ``` http
 POST /payments HTTP/1.1